lumramirezch/PhageT5/README.md

 # PhageT5
-See readme.txt to see how tu make a multi assay graph from TECAN data.
+See readme.txt to see how to make a multi assay graph from TECAN data.